sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/readme.txt

 = 2.4.0 - September 29, 2015 =
 * Announcement: Simple Calendar is coming, changes ahead.
-* Deprecation: If you are using the bundled API key, please update with one of your own.
+* Deprecation: The bundled/default Google API key reached it's quota and was shut off.
+Using your own API key is now required.

 = 2.3.2 - September 1, 2015 =
 * Fix: Bug in HTML support in events description.